General knowledge questions and answers by category for your home pub quiz - TheNewsTrace

 - John Denver’s Take Me Home Nation Roads is about which US state?

-- True or false: Lynyrd Skynyrd received their title from a strict college P.E. trainer?
+- True or false: Lynyrd Skynyrd acquired their identify from a strict college P.E. trainer?

 Answers